bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 in fairness I will support it in a future version of `buildbench`.
 Equally adding support for building all dependencies might also be informative.

-# What isn't being measured

-[Maik Klein] pointed out that one thing I am not measuring is the cost of generics in user code.
-When using generics a lot of the cost is shifted into the crate that is instantiating them.
-That is not something that `buildbench` is attempting to measure at the moment.

 # In conclusion

 As usual trying to compare libraries on some metric turned out to be not that